-The crop with the largest accumulated growing area is Chikpea with 13,200 thousand ha and it is grown only in Pakistan (Check this figure with Sinh), followed by Wheat (8,012 thousand ha) that is grown in China and Mongolia.
+The crop with the largest accumulated growing area is Chickpea with 13,200 thousand ha and it is grown only in Pakistan (Check this figure with Sinh), followed by Wheat (8,012 thousand ha) that is grown in China and Mongolia.
 The table below summarises the total mutant lines, varieties and their total growing area (in thousand ha) and yield (tonnes/ha).
 To see the total growing area for each crop by country, see table X in the annex.

-Table: Cummulative Growing area and productivity of mutant crops (sorted by growing area)
+Table: Cumulative Growing area and productivity of mutant crops (sorted by growing area)

 Source: IAEA’s online survey, 2020